 Taking a shot from the side will show the depth of your wreath.

-Closeup shots are great for showing off your bow-making skills or embellishments like signs that have wording on them.
+Closeup shots are great for showing off your bow-making skills or embellishments like signs that have wording on them or pretty bows.

-Lighting: Natural light works the best for me.
-It’s something you just have to experiment with.
-Now we have lighting that we use for our videos and it may seem simple to set up when you’re reading about it.
-But it’s not!
-It does help with our videos, but for images, most of the time I turn the lights on stands off and go with the existing light in the room.
-Sometimes I test with flash and depending on that I’m taking images of, most of the time, the images with flash are not the best for me.
+Natural light works the best.
+It's something you just have to experiment with.
+Now we have lighting that we use for our videos and it may seem simple to set up when you're reading about it.
+But it's not!
+It does help with our videos, but for images, most of the time we go with the existing light in the room if there is enough light coming in the windows.

 White or off white walls and doors can really come out yellow or muddy on images and this is difficult to edit.
-We have an old door that we use sometimes too.
-My only problem with this is getting close enough to get the whole wreath in the image without showing that it’s a free standing door leaning up against the wall in the shop!
+We had an old vintage door that we used sometimes.
+My only problem with the door was getting close enough to get the whole wreath in the image without showing that it was a free standing door leaned up against the wall in the shop!

-I saw an image on Pinterest where someone resolved this dilemma by placing the old free standing door out in the yard in front of trees.
+There was an image on Pinterest where someone resolved this dilemma by placing the old free standing door out in the yard in front of trees.
 The wreath was photographed on the obvious free standing door with the grass and trees in the background and it was lovely.
-This would work for me until the grass had to be mowed.
-Don’t know about you, but if my husband had to move that door more than once, it would be history!
+This would have worked for me until the grass had to be mowed.
+Don't know about you, but if my husband had to move that door more than once, it would have been history!

 If you have to place your wreath on glass, watch that you don't get your reflection in the image.
 Sometimes we can get so focused on looking at the wreath in the camera, that we may not notice things in the background, cluttered room, pets, kids...etc.